 - The oxime is formed when glucose reacts with hydroxylamine and cyanohydrins on the addition of hydrogen cyanide to it.
 This reaction can confirm the presence of the carbonyl group in glucose.

-- On the reaction of glucose with a mild oxidising agent like bromine water, the glucose gets oxidized to a carboxylic acid that contains six carbon atoms.
+- On the reaction of glucose with a mild oxidizing agent like bromine water, the glucose gets oxidized to a carboxylic acid that contains six carbon atoms.
 This indicates that the carbonyl group is present as an aldehyde group.

 - The presence of -OH group is confirmed after the acetylation of glucose with acetic acid which gives glucose pentaacetate.